 127

 Kvadehuksletta is a wide strandflat, covered with beach deposits of Holocene and older age.
 Our study site is situated above the late glacial marine limit.
+The overall elevation of the circles studied is around 82 to 83 m asl.
 Bedrock in the area consists of dolomite, and most of the beach-ridge stones are of local origin.
-Due to weathering of the dolomite and subsequent eluviation, a frost-susceptible silty fine material has developed at shallow depth (Etzelmuller and Sollid, 1991), which facilitates exactly the starting point of the Kessler and Werner (2003) model for development of sorted circles.
+Due to weathering of the dolomite and subsequent eluviation, a frost-susceptible silty fine-grained soil has developed (Etzelmuller and Sollid, 1991), which facilitates the development of sorted circles.
 Large areas between the beach ridges are covered by such sorted circles, grading in some areas towards sorted polygons and, more irregular sorted forms as well as stripes on slopes (Tolgensbakk and Sollid, 1987).
-The fine inner domains of the circles often have a variable cover of vegetation, mainly dominated by cryptogamic crust, that gives the inner circle a dark appearance, but sometimes also with higher vegetation such as sedges and salix.
+The fine inner domains of the circles often have a variable cover of vegetation, mainly dominated by cryptogamic crust, that gives the inner circle a dark appearance, but sometimes also with higher plants such as sedges and salix.
 The vegetation tends to be densest close to stone borders, and shows evidence of the surface movement pattern.
-Even in the stone domains, salix is found.
+Salix is found in some stone domains that are generally unvegetated.
 Climatic data are available from Ny-Ålesund, where mean

 4